tzolkowski96/portfolio/README.md

 ### Changing Colors & Theme

--   Modify the light/dark theme CSS variables in `style.css` under the `:root` and `@media (prefers-color-scheme: dark)` rules.
+-   Modify the light and dark theme CSS variables in `style.css` under the `:root` selector.
+-   The dark theme styles are applied when the `dark-theme` class is present on the `<html>` element (controlled by the inline script in `index.html` and the toggle button in `script.js`).
--   The theme toggle button allows users to override the system preference.
+-   The theme toggle button allows users to override the system preference, saving the choice to `localStorage`.

 ### Adjusting Countdown Time